waggle-sensor/summer2022/snead/5G-Core.md

 They have set up instructions for [connecting external RAN](https://github.com/free5gc/free5gc/wiki/Configuration#sample-configuration) and for connecting to [non-3GPP RAN](https://www.free5gc.org/installations/stage-3-free5gc/#b-run-the-n3iwf-individually)

+## Edge Computing Capabilities

+None that I can see?
+No mention of network slicing or edge computing abilities in UPF documentation.

 ## Attributes
 - Access to different versions in varying stages of 5G integration could be useful as Waggle begins migration to 5G
 - After initial configuration, it seems ready to go "off the shelf," so to speak